You know what they say: Christmas is a time for giving!

 Don’t Be Afraid to Change What You’ve Done in the Past

-Before we had children and had two incomes we did extended family gifts for both sides of the family every year.
+When we had two incomes before had children, we did extended family gifts for both sides of the family every year.

 But once we became a single-income family, we decided to change how we did things.